 Johns Hopkins University Press: firstname.lastname@example.org.

 Lighting the Way

 The editors, authors, and commentators of the Narrative Inquiry in Bioethics issue, as well as the patient who insisted that I tell her story, are lighting the way.

 I’m proud to say that one of the blog readers has gone so far as to create her own blog: Obesity Game Changer.

 Each step, large or small, sheds a little more light into the darkness.
 Far too many experience what these brave people have shared.
 Far too many healthcare providers simply don’t understand the scale of the problem.

 When patients aren’t getting the care they need, that is a serious problem worthy of attention.
 And I believe they would want to know.

 That is why I continue to speak about the issue.
-And that is why I started the Food for Thought community.

 No matter who you are, what is one small thing that you can do to light the way for yourself or others?
 I want to hear your stories!
 Send me a message and let me know if I can share your story to inspire and help others.